eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - The Wallet Provider updates the Wallet Unit to a new version,
-- The Wallet Provider revokes the Wallet Unit, for instance at the User's request of if the security of the Wallet Instance is broken.
+- The Wallet Provider revokes the Wallet Unit, for instance at the User's request or if the security of the Wallet Instance is broken.
 Revocation of the Wallet Unit is accomplished by revoking the Wallet Unit Attestation (see [Topic 9] and [Topic 38]).
 - The User requests issuance of a PID, a QEAA, a PuB-EAA, or an EAA.